Venue: Buchanan County Circuit Court

 A Buchanan County, Missouri plaintiff has agreed to a confidential settlement of her personal injury lawsuit for $2,750,000.
 On September 11, 2009 plaintiff, age 43, was a passenger in a single vehicle accident.
 Plaintiff and her husband filed a lawsuit shortly thereafter in Buchanan County Circuit Court.

 As a result of the accident, plaintiff suffered a severe left ankle fracture.
 Plaintiff underwent multiple surgeries to her ankle including open reduction external fixation, irrigation and debridement with placement of a wound vac, and removal of the implanted hardware.
-Eight months after the accident, plaintiff complained of hypersensitive pain in her left foot and underwent a neurectomy of her peroneal nerve in the left calf.
+Eight months after the accident, plaintiff complained of hypersensitive pain in her left foot and underwent a neurectomy of her personal nerve in the left calf.
 In November 2011 plaintiff underwent left ankle fusion.

 In December 2010 plaintiff began pain management treatment and underwent multiple invasive procedures for her left ankle pain, sciatic nerve injury and back pain.
 Plaintiff’s treatment included lumbar facet injections, left ankle sensory nerve blocks, lumbar medial nerve branch blocks, and SI joint injections.
 As a result of chronic neuropathic pain, plaintiff underwent surgery in October 2012 for permanent placement of a spinal cord stimulator.